armollica/TableShaper/README.md

 ## ❯ Install

-`tableshaper` is meant to be install with Python 3.7+.
+`tableshaper` is meant to be installed with Python 3.7 or higher.

 Pull down this repo and install it with `pip`.
 ```bash